silvanmelchior/IncognitoPilot/README.md

 Some final remarks:

-- If you don't have docker, you can also install the development setup, see below.
+- If you don't have docker, you can install **Incognito Pilot** on your system directly, using the development setup (see below).
 - You can also run **Incognito Pilot** with the free trial credits of OpenAI, without adding a credit card.
   At the moment, this does not include GPT-4 however, so see below how to change the model to GPT-3.5.